[Farstrider Trade Company]

-“Really wish these would let up.”
+“Really wish they would stop.”
 Eveth poked her staff at a large crack, running through the street.
 “Near the Academy, just the other day, I saw half a building was sunken in.
-They were molding things back into place.”
+Earth-focused Mages were molding things back into place.”

 “Aye, it’s trouble.”
 Alem agreed. frowning at the now tea-soaked bread.
 “I don’t suppose anyone’s hungry.”

 “Still no.” Eveth wrinkled her nose, as Stefano tactically continued inspecting his roof.

 Leaning above them, though, a large hand reached down and plucked a soggy biscuit from the tray.

 “You are too kind, honored Alem.”
 Nathaniel said, grinning down with a wide and toothy smile.
 On his shoulder, the battle ax caught the sun, wicked edges shining.
 “These are my favorite.”